 By Margaret McGoverne

-The end of school was in sight.
-After the holidays, I was off to university.
+The end of school was in sight, and after the holidays, I was off to university.
 But for now, I had to do games.
 We had no money for sports equipment.
-Games were a distraction for me, I was a disappointment to sports; I had asthma, I was clever, I was weedy.
-I couldn’t sprint; a plodder.
+Games were a distraction for me, and I was a disappointment to sport.
+I had asthma, I was clever, I was weedy.
+I couldn’t sprint; I was a plodder.
 The PE teachers disdained me.
 But I loved cross country running, bounding over brooks and swerving to avoid nettles.
 I surrendered to the dirty pleasure of the run.

 In the playground stood the games hut; musty, crusty socks, lost shirts and football boots.
-Each week I walked, shamefaced, to borrow a hockey stick.
+Each week I walked to the hut, shamefaced, to borrow a hockey stick.
 The gym mistress, a powerfully built Australian with a jutting chin and a tanned neck, always barked the same question;

 “Why haven’t you got a hockey stick?
 It’s a compulsory piece of kit!”